 Search is changing.
-No longer do users type a query into Google to find a simple answer.
-Google has changed its strategy and its algorithms with the recent March 2019 Core Update and now tries to better understand ‘user intent’ and the stage of the buyer’s journey.
-In other words, what are users actually searching for and what is their end goal?
+Users no longer type a query into Google to find a simple answer.
+Google has changed its strategy and algorithms with the Core Updates and now tries to understand better ‘user intent’ and the stage of the buyer’s journey.
+In other words, what are users searching for, and what is their end goal?
 These concepts both tie into Google’s improved search journeys.
-Here’s what you need to know about how to change your SEO strategy to meet these new changes.
+Here’s what you need to know about changing your SEO strategy to meet these changes.

 A recap of the buyer’s journey